viniciusdalastra/viniciusdalastra/README.md

   </a>
 </div>

-### **Full Stack Engineer | Tech Lead**
+### Senior Software Engineer | Full Stack Specialist | Tech Lead

-I am a **Full Stack Engineer** with over **10 years of experience** in web development, working across public sector systems, e-commerce platforms, and payment gateway architectures.
+I am a **Senior Full-Stack Software Engineer** with **over 10 years of experience** building and maintaining high-performance, scalable, and secure systems across multiple sectors — including public management, e-commerce, real-time communication platforms, omnichannel solutions, and large enterprise portals.

-My expertise covers the full software lifecycle — from system design and architecture to implementation, testing, and deployment.
+I specialize in designing **distributed architectures**, **modernizing legacy systems**, optimizing **database performance**, and developing mission-critical applications that handle millions of operations with reliability and speed.

-Currently, I’m leading the development of an **omnichannel communication platform**, leveraging modern technologies such as **TypeScript, Node.js, NestJS, Angular, React, MongoDB,** and **AWS** to deliver secure, scalable, and high-performance systems.
+Throughout my career, I have worked with a wide range of modern technologies such as **TypeScript, Node.js, NestJS, Angular, React, PostgreSQL, MongoDB, SQL Server, AWS, Azure, Docker**, and have deep experience with **microservices, API integrations, event-driven systems, webhooks, and real-time communication**.

-I hold a **Bachelor’s degree in Information Systems** and **postgraduate degrees in Systems Analysis and Information Security**, providing a strong academic foundation.
-I’m passionate about **technical leadership**, **clean architecture**, and **continuous improvement**, focusing on building distributed systems and mentoring engineering teams.

 ---